cysouw/diathesis/text/c12_zuInfinitive.md

 Basically, this diathesis is an passive-like construction, with the accusative being promoted to nominative subject.
 However, different from a passive, the original subject can be retained as a dative [@next a].
 For that reason this diathesis is classified as an ~~inversive~~.
 Because the demotion (nominative to dative) is 'larger' than the promotion (accusative to nominative), this diathesis can be considered a 'demoted' inversive.
 Just like all diatheses, this construction is coherent [@next b].

-Semantically, this diatheses expresses that (some part of) the patient is still left over to be applied to the verb, so there is a rest still to be considered.
+Semantically, this diathesis expresses that (some part of) the grammatical patient is still left over to be applied to the verb, so there is something still to be considered.
 For this reason I propose to use the German name ~~Restinversiv~~ for this diathesis.

 ::: ex
 - Der Inspektor klärt den Fall. \